cozy/cozy.github.io/README.md

 This documentation is built with [MkDocs](http://www.mkdocs.org).

-To hack the documentation, just edit the files inside `docs`.
+To hack the documentation, just edit the files inside `src`.

 If you want to see your updates, install mkdocs: